framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 ## Installation & initial setup

 MSADOF comprises of two files, `IgcsConnector.addon` and `MSADOF.fx`.
 The first of which is a ReShade add-on, and the second a ReShade shader.
-The ADDON file is installed in the same directory as your game EXE, while the FX file is installed to your `reshade-shaders\Shaders` folder.
+Copy over `IgcsConnector.addon` to the same folder as your game's ReShade DLL for ReShade to be able to use it. `MSADOF.fx` is installed as a normal shader, placed in your `reshade-shaders\Shaders` folder.

 Once installed, upon opening the ReShade GUI, you will now see a new window.
 This is where you will control the bulk of MSADOF.
-You must also enable `MSADOF_ADDON` and drag it all the way to the bottom of your shaders list.
+You must also enable `MSADOF_ADDON` in your shaders list and drag it all the way to the bottom of the list.
 Depth buffer access is necessary for the full functionality of the add-on.

+The add-on should also show up under the *Add-ons* tab of the ReShade GUI.

-For the add-on to function as intended, it's typically necessary to enable vsync in your game.
-This ensures a more consistent frame pacing for better results.
+For the add-on to function as intended, it's typically necessary to enable vsync or an FPS cap of around 30 in your game.
+This ensures consistent frame pacing for clean results.
 Motion blur should also be disabled.

 ---